alikashoa-cse/Human-vision-a-computational-approach-76921-Course-summary/README.md

  **Answer: FALSE** : The basic Lucas-Kanade algorithm relies on a first-order Taylor series approximation, meaning it only computes the exact solution if the physical velocity displacement $v$ is extremely small (infinitesimal).
 If the movement between the two frames is large, the linear approximation breaks down, and the basic algorithm will fail to find the true IOC velocity without the aid of multi-scale image pyramids.

-Here is the polished version of your Lecture 4 notes.
-I have cleaned up the typos, formalized the Bayesian equation and terminology (Likelihood, Prior, Posterior), and completed the sentence you left open to perfectly explain the philosophical and mathematical shift that Bayes' rule introduces.

 ## Lecture 4: Bayesian Decision Theory